rse-council/researchsoftware.org/_posts/2021-04-02-RSE-financial-organizations.md

 * be-RSE: The Belgian Research Software Association is not a formal organisation yet, nor is it financially independant.
-All efforts is driven by volunteers of various organisations.
+All efforts are driven by volunteers of various organisations.
 At the moment, two organisations, VIB and KU Leuven are driving the activities.

 * de-RSE: membership fees (~60 €/y): not that much, plan to support